| Dutch

 intervention in another's affairs, undue performance, unjustified

+enrichement).
 Irrespective of the source from which the obligation arises (contract,

 tort, undue performance etc), its content is legally always shaped